jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

                         <entry name="java:jboss/exported/jms/queue/test"/>
                     </jms-queue>
                 </jms-destinations>
     * Save the changes and close the file.

-Start the JBoss Server with the Full Profile
+Start the JBoss EAP Server with the Full Profile
 ---------------------------------------------------------------------------------

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command line and navigate to the root of the JBoss EAP directory.
 2. The following shows the command line to start the server with the full profile:

         For Linux:   JBOSS_HOME/bin/standalone.sh -c standalone-full.xml